University of Aleppo

 University of Aleppo (جَامِعَة حَلَب, also called Aleppo University) is a public university located in Aleppo, Syria.
 It is the second largest university in Syria after the University of Damascus.

-During 2005–06, the University had over 61,000 undergraduate students, over 1,500 post graduate students and approximately 2,400 faculty members.
+During 2005–06, the university had over 61,000 undergraduate students, over 1,500 post graduate students and approximately 2,400 faculty members.
 The university has 25 faculties and 10 intermediate colleges.

 History

 What was to become the University of Aleppo consisted of a Faculty of Engineering in Aleppo opened in 1946 and affiliated to what is now the University of Damascus (Syrian University at that time).
 After the end of French rule in 1946, the newly independent Syria only had one university.

 In 1958, the Syrian government passed a law that created the University of Aleppo as the second university in the country.
 When the new university opened its doors in 1960, it consisted of two faculties (Civil Engineering and Agriculture).
-The University grew rapidly in the subsequent decades, formed respected programs in engineering, sciences, and literature, as well as a strong emphasis on languages, offering courses on German, Russian, French, and English.
+The university grew rapidly in the subsequent decades, formed respected programmes in engineering, sciences, and literature, as well as a strong emphasis on languages, offering courses on German, Russian, French, and English.

-The university is member of the European Permanent University Forum (EPUF), the Mediterranean Universities Union (UNIMED) and the Regional Corporation Confremo.
+The university is member of the EuroMed Permanent University Forum (EPUF), the Mediterranean Universities Union (UNIMED) and the Regional Corporation Confremo.

-The university has joint co-operative programmes with many international institutions of higher educations from the Arab World, United States, Argentina, Venezuela, Australia, Japan, India, Malaysia, Iran, Armenia, Georgia, Turkey, Kazakhstan, Russia, Spain, United Kingdom, Germany, France, Italy, Austria, Norway, Poland, Ukraine, Belgium, Bosnia and Herzegovina, Hungary and Moldova.

 During 2008, the University of Aleppo marked its golden jubilee.

 On 15 January 2013, 82 people were killed during the Aleppo University bombings.
 The blasts reportedly struck an area between Aleppo University's halls of residence and the architecture faculty.
 The initial death toll was 52, but Aleppo's governor later revised the number.

+On 29 November 2024, a shelling attack in the student dormitories killed four people, including two students.

+On 27 December 2024, Idlib University was officially separated from University Of Aleppo, and Idlib Section of UOA was subsequently abolished.